Olympic Solidarity

 Operational structure and funding

-All the Commission’s decisions are implemented, executed, monitored and coordinated by the Olympic Solidarity international office in Lausanne.
-This office collaborates with the five continental associations of NOCs and ANOC and is responsible for all the operational aspects of implementing the plans.
+All the Commission’s decisions are implemented, executed, monitored, and coordinated by the Olympic Solidarity international office in Lausanne.
+This office collaborates with the five continental associations of NOCs and ANOCs and is responsible for all the operational aspects of implementing the plans.

-The total Olympic Solidarity budget for 2017-2020 is USD 509 million, which is a 16 per cent increase compared to the 2013-2016 plan.
-The sole source of funding for Olympic Solidarity’s operations and programmes is the NOCs’ share of the revenue from the sale of Olympic Games broadcast rights.
+The total Olympic Solidarity budget for 2017-2020 is USD 509 million, which is a 16 percent increase compared to the 2013-2016 plan.
+The sole source of funding for Olympic Solidarity’s operations and programs is the NOCs’ share of the revenue from the sale of Olympic Games broadcast rights.

 Programmes

-Since 2001, Olympic Solidarity has been offering programmes to NOCs at global and continental levels.
-It also manages the IOC Subsidies for Participation in Olympic Games programme.
-For 2017-2020, the programmes for NOCs managed by Olympic Solidarity fall within these five main areas:
+Since 2001, Olympic Solidarity has been offering programs to NOCs at global and continental levels.
+It also manages the IOC Subsidies for Participation in the Olympic Games program.
+For 2017-2020, the programs for NOCs managed by Olympic Solidarity fall within these five main areas:

-• Athletes programmes – these programmes offer NOCs assistance adapted to the level of their athletes and the type of competitions for which they are preparing.
-In this way Olympic Solidarity wants to ensure the highest possible qualification of participating athletes and to guarantee competitiveness in the Games.
-These programmes also aim to provide equal training conditions to athletes of all levels (including young athletes, refugee athletes and others) and to offer educational opportunities to assist Olympians with successful post-athletic career transition.
+- Athletes programs – these programs offer NOCs assistance adapted to the level of their athletes and the type of competitions for which they are preparing.
+In this way, Olympic Solidarity wants to ensure the highest possible qualification of participating athletes and to guarantee competitiveness in the Games.
+These programs also aim to provide equal training conditions to athletes of all levels (including young athletes, refugee athletes, and others) and to offer educational opportunities to assist Olympians with successful post-athletic career transitions.

-• Coaches programmes – high-quality supervision and training plays a vital role in athletes’ preparation.
-The three programmes offered in this area support the training of coaches at various levels, in groups or individually.
-Coaches programmes help to reinforce the national sport systems.
+- Coaches programs – high-quality supervision and training play a vital role in athletes’ preparation.
+The three programs offered in this area support the training of coaches at various levels, in groups or individually.
+Coaches programs help to reinforce the national sports systems.

-• NOC management programmes – the objective of these programmes is to help NOCs fulfill their mission in the best possible way by ensuring direct financial assistance and support for projects aimed at strengthening their management.
-The programmes also offer several training opportunities to sport administrators and facilitates exchange of information, news, and experiences between NOCs.
+- NOC management programs – the objective of these programs is to help NOCs fulfill their mission in the best possible way by ensuring direct financial assistance and support for projects aimed at strengthening their management.
+The programs also offer several training opportunities to sports administrators and facilitate the exchange of information, news, and experiences between NOCs.

-• Programmes for promotion of the Olympic values – in line with the IOC’s general policies and NOCs’ mission to promote the Fundamental Principles of Olympism, Olympic Solidarity helps NOCs to play a key role within their respective communities.
-These programmes suggests ways for bringing Olympism and the Olympic values to various fields, such as the protection of athletes’ health, sustainability, gender equality and Olympic education, as well as preserving national Olympic and sport heritage.
+- Programs for promotion of the Olympic values – in line with the IOC’s general policies and NOCs’ mission to promote the Fundamental Principles of Olympism, Olympic Solidarity helps NOCs play a key role within their respective communities.
+These programs suggest ways for bringing Olympism and Olympic values to various fields, such as the protection of athletes’ health, sustainability, gender equality, and Olympic education, as well as preserving national Olympic and sports heritage.

-• Forums and special projects programmes – these programmes aim to provide specific training opportunities to targeted groups of NOCs, to promote the exchange of concepts and ideas and to respond to NOCs’ specific needs that arise as a result of extraordinary or unexpected circumstances.
+- Forums and special projects programs – these programs aim to provide specific training opportunities to targeted groups of NOCs, to promote the exchange of concepts and ideas, and to respond to NOCs’ specific needs that arise as a result of extraordinary or unexpected circumstances.

 In addition to the World Programmes, Continental Programmes offer NOCs access to technical, financial and administrative resources for addressing their specific needs and priorities.
 They complement the World Programmes in accordance with the particular needs and specificities of each continent.